hmchen47/DataScience/ML/MLNN-Hinton/06-MiniBatch.md

      &= \alpha \, \Delta \mathbf{w} (t-1) - \varepsilon \frac{\partial E}{\partial \mathbf{w}}(t) \tag*{(3)}
   \end{align*}\]

   + Eq.
+(1):
+    + the velocity at time $t$: the mini-batch w/ $t-1$ attenuated by a number, like $0.9$, and adding the effect of the current gradient
+    + $t$: the updates of weights
+    + (alpha) momentum = the viscosity (0.9)
+    + effect of gradient: downhill by a given learning rate times the gradient at time $t$
-(1): The effect of the gradient is to increment the previous velocity.
-The velocity also decays by $\alpha$ which is slightly less than 1.
+    + The effect of the gradient is to increment the previous velocity.
+    + The velocity also decays by $\alpha$ which is slightly less than 1.
   + Eq.
 (2): The weight change is equal to the current velocity.
   + Eq.
 (3): The weight change can be expressed in terms of the previous weight change and the current gradient.

 + The behavior of the momentum method
   + error surface as a tilted plane
+    + the gain of velocity from the gradient balanced by the multiplicative attenuation of the velocity due to the momentum term
     + the ball reaches a terminal velocity
-    + if momentum $\simeq 1$, much faster than simple gradient descent
+    + if momentum $\rightarrow 1$, going down much faster than simple gradient descent
+    + terminal velocity: as $t \rightarrow \infty$

     \[\mathbf{v}(\infty) = \frac{1}{1 - \alpha} \left( -\varepsilon \frac{\partial E}{\partial \mathbf{w}} \right)\]

-  + Beginning of learning
+    + $\alpha = 0.99$: 100 times as fast as the learning rate alone
+  + Initialized w/ big random weights
-    + may be very large gradients
+    + there may be very large gradients w/ many weights
+    + no good for the task (?)
+    + preventing big momentum to change quickly $\rightarrow$ difficult to find the right relative values of different weights
-    + playing w/ a small momentum (e.g. 0.5)
+    + playing w/ a small momentum (e.g. 0.5) to average out sloshes in obvious ravines
-    + smoothly raised to the final value (e.g. 09 or even 0.99) once the large gradients disappeared and the weights stuck in a ravine the momentum
+    + once once the large gradients disappeared and the weights stuck in a ravine the momentum
+      + along the bottom of the ravine w/o sloshing to and fro
+      + smoothly raised to the final value (e.g. 0.9 or even 0.99)
+  + using a small learning rate with a big momentum to get rid of an overall learning rate
-  + learn at a rate that would cause divergent oscillations without the momentum
+  + learning at a rate alone that would cause divergent oscillations without the momentum

 + A better type of momentum (Nesterov 1983)
   + standard momentum method